ashleyerffmeyer/liri-bot/README.md

 In order to run this command line node app, first install node.js and npm.
 To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (Node-Spotify-API, Axios, Moment, DotEnv, Chalk).

-You will need to create a .env file that will contain the necessary api keys.
+You will need to create a .env file that will contain the necessary Spotify API keys.
 Your .env file should look like this:

     # Spotify API keys